Is Your Hitch Cargo Carrier Legal? Don't Get Caught

 To determine your TWC, check the capacity information for your hitch AND your vehicle owner’s manual.
 If the two capacities are not the same, use the lowest number for your calculations.

-If you’re unable to find the TWC for your hitch, find your gross towing capacity (GTWR) and multiply the number by 10%.
+If you’re unable to find the TWC for your hitch, find your gross towing capacity (GTWR) based on the manufacturer’s specifications and multiply the number by 10%.
 This will determine your TWC.

 For example, if your GTWR is 1,500 pounds, your TWC is 150 pounds.